mattpe/bcwt/week2.md

    ...
    ```
    * More on [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)
    * Why does the server hang if there is an error with database query?
 How to prevent that?
+[Error handling](https://www.youtube.com/watch?v=deZP3Z33DJ4)?

 1. [Prepared statements](https://github.com/sidorares/node-mysql2#using-prepared-statements)
    * Create a function getCat to `./models/catModel.js`